Stef-Gijsberts/pandoc-latex-report-template/report.md

 lang: en

 # The latex document class to use.
 Try changing the class to 'book'!
 documentclass: article

 # The font to use ('fourier' looks nice both on screen and on paper)
 fontfamily: fourier

 # Whether or not to generate a Table Of Contents
 toc: true

 numbersections: true

+fontsize: 11pt
 geometry: margin=3.5cm

 csl: apa.csl
 bibliography: references.bib